microsoft/onnxruntime/docs/genai/tutorials/phi3-v.md

    ![coffee](coffee.jpg)

    ```
-   The image shows a package of California Salad Roll SP from Metropolitan Market.
+   The image shows a cup of coffee with a latte art
-   The package is transparent, allowing the view of the salad rolls inside.
+   design on top.
+The coffee is a light brown color,
-   The label on the package indicates the net weight as 340 Calories and the price as $7.49.
+   and the art is white with a leaf-like pattern.
-   The package is marked 'Sell By 05/05'
+   The cup is white and has a handle on one side.</s>
    ```

 ## Run on CPU